By Julian Patrick

-To discover what size wood burning stove is required measure your room and divide by 14 (so length x width x height in metres, divided by 14).
+To discover what size wood burning stove you need, measure your room and divide by 14 (so length x width x height in metres, divided by 14).
 Divide by 10 if your room is particularly poorly insulated.
 Divide by 25 if your room is new-build super-insulated.
 I still recommend reading the rest of this article ;)

-Stove heat output is measured in Kilowatts (kW) and the figures usually provided by stove manufacturers are “nominal heat output”, “maximum heat output” or both (nominal is often provided and is very dubious – see below).
+Stove heat output is measured in Kilowatts (kW) and the figures usually provided by stove manufacturers are “nominal heat output”, “maximum heat output” or both (nominal is often provided, means a wishy-washy average, and is very dubious – see below).

 Stove efficiency is different and is measured in % terms (how much heat emits from the stove after the rest goes up the chimney so as a rough guide a stove with 75% efficiency loses 25% up the chimney).